-To maintain harmony, the Unionists focused on practical matters-taxes, grain prices, pensions-and avoided the political arguments that divided Hindus and Muslims elsewhere in the country.
+To maintain harmony, the Unionists focused on practical matters - taxes, grain prices, pensions - and avoided the political arguments that divided Hindus and Muslims elsewhere in the country.
 Khizar did not spend much time talking about Pakistan, which his Muslim predecessor as premier had privately mocked as "Jinnistan."
 101

 Despite his newfound clout, Jinnah remained paranoid about any challengers to his authority.
 Already Leaguers elsewhere were murmuring about how the Punjab's Muslims were flouting the Quaid's authority.
 Jinnah spent the last week of April 1944 in the Punjab capital, Lahore, arguing with Khizar over his divided loyalties and demanding that he pledge unconditional fealty to the League.
-Khizar had ignored Jinnah's 27 April deadline for a response; when the Quaid's note arrived later that evening, Khizar refused to accept it.
+Khizar had ignored Jinnah's

+27 April deadline for a response; when the Quaid's note arrived later that evening, Khizar refused to accept it.
 Jinnah tried to deliver it twice more, even sending the letter back to Khizar's bungalow in the hands of two top aides.
-After midnight, the League leader called in a rage.
+102 After midnight, the League leader called in a rage.
 "You are heading for disaster," he told Khizar before slamming down the receiver.
 "I wish you Godspeed."
+103

-103 scrub desert into some of the most fertile land on the subcontinent.
+Much more was at stake in the Punjab than Jinnah's slighted pride.
+Without the province, Pakistan would be a shell.
+A vast network of British-designed canals had transformed the Punjab's scrub desert into some of the most fertile land on the subcontinent.
 Its recruiting grounds were the mainstay of the Indian Army: of the more than 2.5 million Indians who served during World War II, nearly a million were Punjabis.
 104 In the Rawalpindi district, one out of every two adult males took up arms for the empire.
-105 Sind, Baluchistan, and the Northwest Frontier-the other three provinces slated for the western half of Pakistan-together boasted only about 8 million people.
+105 Sind, Baluchistan, and the Northwest Frontier - the other three provinces slated for the western half of Pakistan - together boasted only about 8 million people.
 The Punjab housed more than 28 million.
 106